-In addition, liberal arts colleges tend to give students more freedom with their studies.
+In addition, these colleges tend to give students more freedom with their studies.
 Students can sometimes create their own programs that meet their individual interests.

 9. Preparation for Graduate School

-In addition, students at smaller, liberal arts colleges often have much more opportunity to participate in research activities as an undergraduate student than students at research universities where research is usually reserved for graduate students.
+In addition, students at these smaller colleges often have much more opportunity to participate in research activities as an undergraduate student than those at research universities.

 10. Employers Value Liberal Arts Education

-Students at liberal arts colleges spend a lot of time communicating in speech and the written word.
+Liberal arts students spend a lot of time communicating verbally and in writing.
 Students at larger colleges don’t always have this same experience (depending on their major and classes).